xyderos/design-patterns-cpp/readme.md

 ## Things to consider

+* Essentially, it allows dynamic subscribing and receiving requests

 * Mediator vs observers, the first one eliminates mutual dependencies in a single object, while observer is dynamic, one way